channelaccess/ca_matlab/Readme.md

 end
 ```

-In more complex Matlab projects you might not want to have the library in the same place as your matlab files but on a sub/parent-folder.
+In more complex Matlab projects you might want to have the library in a sub/parent-folder.
 In this case use relative paths to refer to the library.

 ```matlab
 javaaddpath('../ca_matlab-1.0.0.jar')
 ```

-For Windows users, keep in mind to use backslashes in the path `\` !
+For Windows users, keep in mind to use backslashes ( __\__ ) !

 ## Static
-To be able to use the package, include the _full qualified path_ of the jar in the *javaclasspath.txt* within the Matlab home folder (ideally also copy the jar into this directory).
+Include the _full qualified path_ of the jar in the *javaclasspath.txt* within the Matlab home folder (ideally also copy the jar into this directory).
 For example:

 ```
 /Users/ebner/Documents/MATLAB/ca_matlab-1.0.0.jar